 Seifudein Adem, PhD

-Seifudein Adem received his early education in Africa, Ethiopia, where he was born and raised.
-He holds a BA with Distinction (Political Science), MA (International Relations) and PhD (International Political Economy).
-He taught in Ethiopia (1988-92), Japan (2000-05), the US (2006-16) and China (2017).
+He received his early education in Africa, Ethiopia, where he was born and raised.
+He holds a BA degree with Distinction (Political Science), MA (International Relations) and PhD (International Political Economy).
+He taught in Ethiopia (1988-92), Japan (2000-05), USA (2006-16) and China (2017).
 He was also a Research Associate at the United Nations University, Tokyo, Japan (1999), Binghamton University, New York (2002) and at the University of Frankfurt, Germany (2017).
 His current research focuses on Africa's interactions with Asia, particularly China and Japan.

-Dr. Adem's administrative experiences include serving as the Associate Director of the Institute of Global Cultural Studies at SUNY Binghamton (2006-16), President of the New York African Studies Association (2010-11) and a member of the Executive Board of the International Studies Association's Global South Caucus (2012-16).
+Dr. Adem's administrative experiences include serving as the Associate Director of the Institute of Global Cultural Studies at Binghamton University, New York (2006-16), President of the New York African Studies Association (2010-11) and a member of the Executive Board of the International Studies Association's Global South Caucus (2012-16).

 Seifudein Adem has received grants or fellowships from the US Government (USIA, 1990), from the Governments of Japan (MEXT, 1996-98, JSPS, 2008-10) and Germany (FMER, 2017); as well as from private institutions in Japan (Tokyo Electric Power Company, 1992-1994) and the US (Ford Foundation, 2008 and 2016).

 Dr. Adem is proficient in English, Japanese, Amharic, Russian and Oromo languages.
 The author of many books and academic articles, he has also actively presented his research findings at regional, national and international conferences.